-• HRIS vendors in Indonesia serve different needs, from basic payroll automation for growing companies to enterprise platforms for multi-entity and multinational operations.
+- HRIS vendors in Indonesia serve different needs, from basic HR administration to platforms built for multi-entity and multinational organizations.

 HRIS adoption in Indonesia has grown as companies try to digitize HR operations, manage employee data more efficiently, and reduce dependence on spreadsheets or fragmented manual processes.